sherwin-ad/my_tutorials/hackers_playbook/Hackers Playbook.md

 - NSE scripts are located in the /usr/share/nmap/scripts directory.

+- use --script-trace to Show all data sent and received

 ```
 kali@kali:~$ nmap 192.168.0.196 --script=smb-os-discovery
 Starting Nmap 7.91 ( https://nmap.org ) at 2020-12-15 04:42 EST